 Treasury bills are sold at a discount to the par value, which is its actual value.
 For example, a Treasury bill with a par value of $10,000 may be sold for $9,500.
-The US Government, through the Department of Treasury, promises to pay the investor the full price of the T-bill after a specified maturity date.
+The US Government, through the Department of Treasury, promises to pay the investor the full face value of the T-bill at its specified maturity date.

-After the expiry of the maturity date, the government will pay back $10,000, resulting in a profit of $500.
-The amount of profit earned from the payment is considered the interest from the investment.
+Upon maturity, the government will pay the investor $10,000, resulting in a profit of $500.
+The amount of profit earned from the payment is considered the interest earned on the T-bill.

 The difference between the face value of the T-bill and the amount that an investor pays is called the discount rate, which is calculated as a percentage.
-In this case, the discount rate is 5% of the face value that equals $500.
+In this case, the discount rate is 5% of the face value.

-Get T-Bill rates directly from the US Treasury website: https://www.treasury.gov
+Get T-Bill rates directly from the US Treasury website.